GoodClover/ohno-OSM/josm_tips.md

 Pressing `Q` on a way will square the corners (orthogonalize).
 After squared, you can click on a node in the way and press `Shift+Q` to undo that node.
 This can be useful if a mostly rectangular way has a diagonal section.

+`Shift` double-click on a recently used tag in the tag dialog will add it without closing the dialog.
+Double-click on recently used tag in the tag dialog will add it and close the dialog.

+`Ctr+J` will let you enter Lat/Long to jump to a map location, or copy a url using the current cursor Lat/Long.